Gazpacho Andaluz

 - 01

-In a high-powered blender, combine the quartered tomatoes, green pepper, cucumber, garlic, sherry vinegar, and fine sea salt, blending on medium-high until broken down.
+In a high-powered blender or large food processor, combine the quartered tomatoes, green pepper, cucumber, garlic, sherry vinegar, and fine sea salt.
+Blend on medium-high until the mixture is completely broken down.
+If your blender struggles, add a tablespoon or two of ice water to get things moving.

 - 02

-With the blender running on medium speed, slowly pour in the half cup of extra-virgin olive oil until the dark red liquid turns a creamy, opaque coral-pink.
+With the blender running on medium speed, slowly stream in the half-cup of extra-virgin olive oil.
+Watch the dark red, watery liquid transform into a creamy, opaque coral-pink emulsion.

 - 03

-Set a chinois or fine-mesh strainer over a pitcher and push the liquid through using the back of a ladle, discarding the dry paste of skins and seeds left behind.
+Place a chinois or fine-mesh strainer over a large pitcher.
+Pour the blended gazpacho into the strainer and firmly press the liquid through with the back of a ladle.
+Discard the dry paste of skins and seeds left behind.
+Do not skip this; this step is non-negotiable for achieving that silky restaurant texture.

 - 04